Customer intelligence for complex B2B revenue teams

 The best team's playbook becomes a repeatable team capability.

-Reading the deal, mapping power, planning moves, and handling risk: Closr turns senior sales experience into a repeatable operating system.
+Reading the account, mapping influence, planning actions, and managing risk: Closr turns senior sales experience into a repeatable revenue workflow.

 01 · Continuous conversation decoding